 Don’t forget to bookmark this page.

 Graduation Gifts on A Budget

-- Travel Mug – with some coffee, tea or hot chocolate packets.
-Nice for those study sessions they will be having.
+- Travel Mug – with some coffee, tea, or hot chocolate packets.
+Nice for those study sessions they will be having in college.

-- Books – a finance book or cookbook (or a local guidebook if the recipient is going away to college).
+- Books – a finance book or local guidebook (if the recipient is going away to college).